phendji/currency-catalog/README.md

 # CurrencyCatalog

+Application that display a currency list.
+The click on a currency display detail of this currency.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+Pré requis
+    - nodejs > 6.9.x
+	- npm > 4.x

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve or npm run start` for a dev server.
+Navigate to `http://localhost:8000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding